b2bstack/ruby-challenge/README.md

         source sample_exports.sh
         rake db:setup # This will create the database and tables

+## SMTP Configuration
+ * SMTP:
+ I'm using external smtp server.
+Edit sample_exports.sh and run it to define the SMTP settings:

+        source sample_exports.sh

+## U only need to run "source sample_exports.sh" one time to setup the environment
 <br />

 ## Some hints of what we expect to see are: